decidim/decidim/docs/customization/maps.md

 inside the builder.
 You may be already familiar with a similar builder concept if you have ever used the [Rails Form Builder][link-rails-form-builder].

-In order to provider configuration options for the dynamic maps, you can pass them directly through the maps configuration with the following syntax:
+In order to provide configuration options for the dynamic maps, you can pass them directly through the maps configuration with the following syntax:

 ```ruby